kintone-labs/kintone-ui-component/docs/document/docs/guides/format-setting-plugin.md

 ```

-Place the CSS file (config.css) described below in the css folder.<br>
+After the JavaScript customization, place the CSS file (config.css) described below in the css folder.<br>

 ***config.css***